chelate/Tomoko.jl/README.md

 df = run_sim(par, 1:5:10000)
 ```

 `run_sim' initializes a population by drawing frequencies from the Wright equlibrium at each locus.
 Then the population is propagated forward in time using an exact Gillespie simulatior while statistics at the specified timepoints.
-These statistics and time points as a dataframe.
+These statistics and time point are stored as a dataframe.

 # The default statistics
 We collect the following default statistics as columns in a DataFrame